Zymbit-Docs/docs/content/bootware/archive/bootware-preview/index.md

 Put the .zi image from the script on a server or USB drive for download.
 Zboot downloads images from either a USB storage device or the internet via curl requests.

-## Use the Bootware Wizard to Configure your System
+## Use the Bootware® Wizard to Configure your System

-Bootware Preview includes a a tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates.
-Bootware recommends update policies with A/B schema to have a stable backup partition for rollback.
+Bootware® Preview includes a a tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates.
+Bootware® recommends update policies with A/B schema to have a stable backup partition for rollback.
 To start the wizard,

 ```bash
 sudo zb-wizard